 Procedures for Selection and Review of Graduate Faculty

-Except as indicated in 5c below, appointment or reappointment to Graduate Faculty status shall be for six years.
-Faculty may apply by submitting an application form, a current PDP, a current Vita, and any other documents they consider relevant.
-Applications may be done concurrently with the PDP reviews.
+Except as indicated in 5c below, appointment or reappointment to graduate faculty status shall be for six years.
+Faculty may apply by submitting an application form, a current PDP, a current curriculum vitae, and any other documents they consider relevant.
+Applications may be made concurrently with the PDP reviews.

-Application materials are submitted to the Graduate Studies Office.
-The Graduate Studies Office will post the applications on a SharePoint site and give access to Department Chairs, College Deans, and Graduate Coordinators (if appropriate).
-All parties will be invited to review applications.
-Files will be considered approved and forwarded to the Graduate Council Subcommittee on Graduate Faculty Review unless an objection is received.
+Application materials are submitted to the Office of Graduate and Extended Learning.
+The Office of Graduate and Extended Learning will post the applications on a shared site and give access to graduate coordinators.
+Applications will be forwarded to the Graduate Council Subcommittee on Graduate Faculty Review unless an objection is received.
 The Graduate Council Subcommittee will review and make a recommendation to the Graduate Council.
-The Chair of the Graduate Council will forward the recommendation to the Vice President of Academic Affairs.
-The Vice President of Academic Affairs will formally appoint or deny all appointments to Graduate Faculty status.
+The Chair of the Graduate Council will forward the recommendation to the Provost & Senior Vice President for Academic and Student Affairs.
+The Vice President for Academic Affairs will formally appoint or deny all appointments to graduate faculty status.

-New MSUM faculty hired on a tenure track appointment to specifically teach master’s/specialist graduate courses shall be given an initial two-year appointment to the Master’s/Specialist Graduate Faculty during which time they must apply for regular appointment to Graduate Faculty status as indicated in 5a and 5b above.
+New MSUM faculty hired on a tenure track appointment to specifically teach master’s/specialist graduate courses shall be given an initial two-year appointment to the master/specialist Graduate Faculty during which time they must apply for regular appointment to Graduate Faculty status as indicated in 5a and 5b above.
 New MSUM faculty hired on a tenure track appointment to specifically teach doctoral graduate courses shall be given an initial two-year appointment to the Doctoral Graduate Faculty during which time they must apply for regular appointment to Graduate Faculty status as indicated in 5a and 5b above.

-Records of these reviews and decisions shall be maintained by the Graduate Studies Office.
+Records of these reviews and decisions shall be maintained by the Office of Graduate and Extended Learning.

-Temporary Graduate Faculty Temporary Graduate Faculty shall be appointed for limited, short-term assignments upon recommendations from relevant Department Chair or Graduate Program Coordinator in order to provide special expertise on graduate student committees or to teach a graduate course on a limited or adjunct appointment.
-The Vice President of Academic Affairs will formally appoint or deny all temporary appointments to Graduate Faculty status.
+Temporary Graduate Faculty Temporary Graduate Faculty shall be appointed for limited, short-term assignments upon recommendations from relevant department chair or graduate program coordinator to provide special expertise on graduate student committees or to teach a graduate course on a limited or adjunct appointment.
+The Provost & Senior Vice President for Academic and Student Affairs will formally appoint or deny all temporary appointments to Graduate Faculty status.

-Appeals Procedure Any faculty member wishing to appeal decisions made under these policies and procedures shall notify the appropriate College Dean in writing and shall submit relevant information in support of the appeal.
-The appropriate College Dean shall notify the Graduate Council and the Vice President of Academic Affairs.
-The appeal shall be reviewed by the faculty member’s College Dean, the Graduate Council, and the Vice President of Academic Affairs in the order indicated.
+Appeals Procedure Any faculty member wishing to appeal decisions made under these policies and procedures shall notify the appropriate college dean in writing and shall submit relevant information in support of the appeal.
+The appropriate college dean shall notify the Graduate Council and the Provost & Senior Vice President for Academic and Student Affairs.
+The appeal shall be reviewed by the faculty member’s college dean, the Graduate Council, and the Provost & Senior Vice President for Academic and Student Affairs in the order indicated.
 Each reviewer shall forward the appeal with recommendation to the next reviewer.
 The President shall formally grant or deny appointment to Graduate Faculty status.
-Records of these appeals and decisions shall be maintained by the Graduate Studies Office.
+Records of these appeals and decisions shall be maintained by the Office of Graduate and Extended Learning.

 Rationale

+Included 500-level courses as eligibility criterion for graduate faculty status.
 Section 5b on how applications are routed for approval was edited to simplify the process and 5c was edited to include doctoral faculty.
-Other minor changes as highlighted.

-The role of the department chair was eliminated since they don’t typically participate in the process.
+Edited the title of the Provost for correction.
+Other minor punctuation changes.